sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 3. The third step builds a Docker image from the specified `"dockerfile"` and starts a container with this image in which the repository is mounted under `/work`.

-4. The fourth step pulls the `golang:1.13-alpine` image from Docker hub, starts a container from it and runs `go fix /work/...` in it.
+4. The fourth step starts a Docker container based on the `golang:1.13-alpine` image and runs `go fix /work/...` in it.

 As you can see from these examples, the "output" of an action is the modified, local copy of a repository.